 We don’t do a ton of decorating for Halloween.
 I don’t love having skeletons and gory decor up in our house.
 I think that is why I was so thrilled with how this wreath turned out since it doesn’t look super Halloweeny at first glance.
 I made my own version of the trendy crescent moon wreath and made it a little witchy with some supplies from my local dollar store.
 You can use these same techniques to put your own spin on this pretty wreath!

 WHAT YOU NEED TO MAKE A CRESCENT MOON WREATH FOR HALLOWEEN

 To make a crescent moon wreath you really only need a wire wreath form, wire cutters, and floral wire.
 Beyond that, you can collect different embellishments to make the wreath fit your own style.
+This wreath benefits from the round wire wreath form, rather than a grapevine wreath.
+You are able to cut and manipulate the wire to form the crescent shape.
+Thankfully you can find wire wreath forms, leaves, florals, and all the other supplies needed to make this wreath at the dollar store or online.
 I will link the supplies I used below.